PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

 @show keys(modeldata)
 ```

 Now we can extract the displacement at the mid-edge node and compare to the converged (reference) value.
+The code below selects the node inside a very small box of the size `tolerance` which presumably contains only a single node, the one at the midpoint of the edge.

 ```julia
 nl = selectnode(fens, box=[Mid_edge[1],Mid_edge[1],Mid_edge[2],Mid_edge[2]],